Flying with a Baby: Tips and Useful Gadgets

 Once a child turns two, they become a much more expensive travel companion as they need to pay full fare for their own seat.
 Only a small amount of airlines offer discounted fares for children.

 Many parents, however, choose to pay for the seat for their baby even when under 2 because it can be convenient.
 Personally, we have never done it – not even once.
-We took advantage of empty seats but never purchased a seat in advance with just one baby.
+We took advantage of empty seats at times, but never purchased a seat in advance with just one baby.

 Newborn sleeping peacefully in a toy airplane, symbolizing the journey of flying with a baby.